r-grandorder/tri-hermes/en/pages/Singularity/camelot.md

 Normally, Servants are only summoned temporarily, and only for a particular battle.

 **Holmes:**
 Perpetual contracts like your own are unthinkable.
-Yet it doesn't seem like you have any particular secrets, {(M) Mr. /(F) Ms. } Fujimaru.
+Yet it doesn't seem like you have any particular secrets, [♂ Mr. /♀ Ms. ] Fujimaru.

 **Holmes:**
 In other words...